dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/overview/index.md

 ## Introduction

-Windows Forms also provides one of the most productive ways to create desktop apps based on the visual designer provided in Visual Studio.
-It is a UI framework for building Windows desktop apps.
-It enables drag-and-drop of visual controls and other similar functionality that makes it easy to build desktop apps.
+Windows Forms is a UI framework for building Windows desktop apps.
+It provides one of the most productive ways to create desktop apps based on the visual designer provided in Visual Studio.
+Functionality such as drag-and-drop placement of visual controls makes it easy to build desktop apps.

-With Windows Forms you develop graphically rich apps that are easy to deploy, update, and work while offline or while connected to the internet.
-Windows Forms apps can access the local hardware and filesystem of the computer where the app is running.
+With Windows Forms, you develop graphically rich apps that are easy to deploy, update, and work while offline or while connected to the internet.
+Windows Forms apps can access the local hardware and file system of the computer where the app is running.

 To learn how to create a Windows Forms app, see [Tutorial: Create a new WinForms app (Windows Forms .NET)](../get-started/create-app-visual-studio.md).